 Replacement policy is an insurance policy between an insurance company and a consumer which promises to pay the insured the replacement value of the subject of the policy if a loss occurs.

-important This particularly is remanufactured goods.
+This is particularly important For remanufactured goods.

-Fig 4: Components of Warranty
+Fig. 4 components of Warranty

-3.0 Conclusions
+3. Conclusions